heesoo-jang/starter-hugo-academic/content/post/getting-started/index.md

 For PhD candidates or ABDs (all-but-dissertations) entering the job market, shedding the graduate student identity is challenging.
 It took me a year to fully understand what moving beyond this identity means.
 As students, we can get too caught up in research being everything, obsessing over how many publications we have, and trying to showcase our research skills.
 However, I would like to say this mindset is not helpful, at least on the academic job market.

-So, what else should you concentrate on?
+So, what else should we concentrate on?
 From my experience, it's about highlighting the skills that aren't directly spelled out on your CV but are crucial for a future faculty member.
 First, regarding research, I aimed to demonstrate how my work contributes significantly to my field, offering fresh perspectives on established issues.
 I've found that illustrating the direction and impact of your research is more crucial than the sheer number of your publications.
 As a faculty member, your research should not only influence your students but also your peers and the broader community.
 It's about showing that your research will have a meaningful impact on all those you interact with, making the quality of your contributions more significant than their quantity.

 Equally important, I felt that the capability to juggle research, teaching, and service responsibilities effectively was valued a lot on the job market.
 Thus, I emphasized my experience in teaching relevant courses at my current institution, alongside my research and contributions to the field's service.
 Because faculty members are expected to teach a certain number of courses each year, starting from day one, the transition from student to instructor requires a demonstrated ability to teach, in addition to fulfilling the other demands of the role.